The revelation comes from Los Angeles County coroner's spokesman

 The notes also did not mention any illnesses, diseases or other health issues, Deputy Chief Coroner Ed Winter said.
-He would not provide additional details about what was written in the notes.
+He declined to provide additional details on what the notes entailed.

 His death had led to reports that the British director suffered from inoperable brain cancer.
 His family has disputed such reports.

 Scott, best known for the films “Top Gun” and “Beverly Hills Cop II,” apparently committed suicide by jumping from the Vincent Thomas Bridge in San Pedro, California, about 12:30 p.m.
 Sunday, said Lt.
 Joe Bale of the coroner’s office.

 Scott, 68, wrote two notes before his death, including a message left in his Los Angeles office that was apparently for family members, a coroner official said this week.

 The second note, detailing contact information for authorities investigating his death, was found in his Toyota Prius parked nearby, the official said.

 It will be weeks before the findings from an autopsy are made public, the coroner’s office said.